 This piece is pretty obviously not an exact representation of what I saw out the window, even though most of my pictures were enlarged past the point of blurriness (deliberately).
 I did a black marker "sketch" of the major shapes and textures to start off with.
-Then, I did some acrylic pours with yellow, turquoise, and violet.
+Then, I did some acrylic pours with Hansa yellow light, Turquoise phthalo, and Quinacridone violet.

 Less than satisfied with the look of the pours, I tried making glazes of some of the colors and painting them in window pane sized blocks.
 Still not thrilled, although I did like it better when I tipped it vertically.